elkingarcia11/twitter-bot/README.md

 # Bible Twitter Bot

-The Bible Twitter Bot is designed to randomly select verses from a Google Cloud database of Bible verses and post them to Twitter using the Twitter API every two hours.
+The Bible Twitter Bot is designed to select a random verse from my Google Cloud database of Bible verses and post them to Twitter using the Twitter API every hour.

 ## Table of Contents